The Intervention: Jobs for America’s Graduates New York (JAG NY)

 Who is Served: Young people age 17–24 who are out of school and unemployed

 Young people who drop out of high school and do not earn an equivalency credential are at a significant risk for negative life outcomes.
 In 2012, the median income of adults who had not completed high school was roughly $25,000 compared with $46,000 among those with at least a high school credential1.
 There is also a strong correlation between disparities in health and education, leading some researchers to frame school dropout as a public health issue2.
-Factors such as race, gender, and poverty further complicate the situations of high school dropouts.
+Factors such as race, gender, and poverty further complicate the situations of people who exit high school without a diploma.
 For example, low-income young males of color who drop out of high school are more likely at any future point in their lives to be incarcerated than employed3.

 The JAG Approach

-JAG NY provides six months of active services, including a highly-structured, module-based employment-readiness curriculum; youth-led community service/entrepreneurship projects; and paid internship placements.
+JAG NY provides six months of active services, including a highly structured, module-based employment-readiness curriculum; youth-led community service/entrepreneurship projects; and paid internship placements.
 This active phase is followed by 12 months of aftercare to support participants’ retention and success in job placements and/or postsecondary education.
 In addition, JAG NY participants have access to a full range of CASES’ wraparound services, including:

 - Education: onsite high school equivalency (HSE) prep classes and testing